-Total assets under our management decreased \$123.7 billion over the course of 2008 and ended the year at \$276.3 billion, including nearly \$188 billion held in retirement accounts and variable annuity investment portfolios.
-Our year-end assets under management include \$196.9 billion in equity and blended asset investment portfolios and \$79.4 billion in fixed income investment portfolios.
-The investment portfolios that we manage consist of \$164.4 billion in the T. Rowe Price mutual funds distributed in the United States and \$111.9 billion in other investment portfolios, including separately managed accounts, subadvised funds, and other sponsored investment funds offered to investors outside the U.S. and through variable annuity life insurance plans in the U.S. Non-U.S. dollar denominated securities account for about \$37 billion of our year-end assets under management.
+2009 DEVELOPMENTS.
+Total assets under our management ended 2009 at \$391.3 billion, a substantial recovery from \$276.3 billion at the end of 2008 to a level approaching the historical period-end high of \$400.0 billion at December 31, 2007.
+Retirement accounts and variable annuity investment portfolios account for \$249.0 billion of the total.
+Our year-end assets under management include \$290.4 billion in equity and blended asset investment portfolios and \$100.9 billion in fixed income investment portfolios.
+The investment portfolios that we manage consist of \$232.7 billion in the T. Rowe Price mutual funds distributed in the United States and \$158.6 billion in other investment portfolios, including separately managed accounts for institutional and individual investors, subadvised funds, and other sponsored investment funds offered to investors outside the U.S. and through variable annuity life insurance plans in the U.S. Non-U.S. dollar denominated securities account for about \$55 billion of our year-end assets under management.

-Five Price funds - Growth Stock, Equity Income, Mid-Cap Growth, Blue Chip Growth, and Capital Appreciation - at December 31, 2008, accounted for nearly 25% of investment advisory revenues in 2008 and 19% of assets under management at December 31, 2008.
+Six Price funds - Growth Stock, Equity Income, Mid-Cap Growth, Blue Chip Growth, Value, and Capital Appreciation - accounted for 26% of our investment advisory revenues in 2009 and 21% of our assets under management at December 31, 2009.

-Our international clients account for nearly 10% of our total assets under management at December 31, 2008, up from 9% at the beginning of the year.
+Our international clients account for nearly 12% of our total assets under management at December 31, 2009, up from nearly 10% at the beginning of the year.

-The firm's long-term investment advisory results relative to our peers remain good, with 78% of the T. Rowe Price funds across their share classes surpassing their comparable Lipper averages on a total return basis for the five-year period ended December 31, 2008, at least 67% outperforming the average for the three- and 10-year periods, and 54% outperforming for the one-year period.
-In addition, T. Rowe Price stock, bond and blended asset funds that ended the quarter with an overall rating of four or five stars from Morningstar account for more than 58% of our rated funds' assets under management.
+The firm's long-term investment advisory results relative to our peers remain strong, with 89% of the T. Rowe Price funds across their share classes surpassing their comparable Lipper averages on a total return basis for the five-year period ended December 31, 2009, at least 79% outperforming the average for the three- and 10-year periods, and 73% outperforming for the one-year period.
+In addition, T. Rowe Price stock, bond and blended asset funds that ended the quarter with an overall rating of four or five stars from Morningstar account for more than 73% of our rated funds' assets under management.